LynNor1/PaintByNumber_OCR/README.md

 When you first run the program, you will be immediately asked to select an image to load.
 You will have an easier time with the OCR processing if you use a flatbed scanner for your puzzle (or a screen capture).
 You can take a photo of the puzzle, but the paper needs to be as flat as possible for good results.
 And the lens distortion should be minimal.

 Note that you do not need to scan in an entire puzzle all at once.
-You can scan in portions of the clues and write out portions of the clues, combining them later into a single file to be used with PaintByNumberPro.
+You can scan in portions of the clues and write out portions of the clues, combining them later into a single file to be used with **PaintByNumberPro**.

 As a note, I've been scanning the puzzles in black and white at 200 dpi.
 You can use photos, but you may need to scale them to a smaller size if they're too big to work with easily.
 This can be done in this OCR program.